oceandatalab/skimulator/doc/source/science.rst

 The software
 =============
 The software is written in Python, and uses Numpy, Scipy amd netCDF4 python libraries.
+Pyresample is also required for L2C computation and faster interpolation.
 All the parameters that can be modified by the user are read in a params file (e.g. params.py) specified by the user.
 These parameters are written in :ref:`yellow <params>` later on and are linked to their location in the params file example.